pytest-dev/pytest-order/docs/source/index.rst

     =========================== 4 passed in 0.02 seconds ===========================

-Convenience names are only defined for the first and the last 8 numbers, here is the complete list with the corresponding numbers:
+Convenience names are only defined for the first and the last 8 numbers.
+Here is the complete list with the corresponding numbers:

 - 'first': 0
 - 'second': 1